-There was significant evidence from employers that engagement in sport is a recognised strength of graduates, as are involvement in volunteering and management.
-The skills and experience these roles offer give students a competitive edge in the job market.
-It was noted that engagement in sport also provides a wide range of positive attributes wanted by employers, most notably team working, communication skills, motivation, competitiveness and resilience.
+25 Institute of Student Employers, ISE Recruitment Survey 2024, 2024 provides a wide range of positive attributes wanted by employers, most notably team working, communication skills, motivation, competitiveness and resilience.
 From a university's perspective, senior executives are fully aware that the sport offer is not just about investment in facilities, it's an overall package which includes participation and opportunities for engagement such as volunteering, management and leadership activity.